 A fast-rolling tread for dry conditions might offer more of an advantage than a narrower, handmade, bigger knob offering, high-volume or not.

 And should you become addicted to the high-volume, cushy ride?
 There are plenty of higher-volume tires with more knobs than a semi-slick.
 Think WTB Resolute, Kenda Small Block Eight, Soma Fabrications Cazadero, Donnelly X’Plor MSO and Teravail Rutland.

-And when conditions get sloppier, there are a number of narrower 29er tires with full knobs that work well with high tire clearance bikes.
+And when conditions get sloppier, there are several narrower 29er tires with full knobs that work well with high tire clearance bikes.

 6. Make it to the Finish

 Since some gravel tires are built to withstand the rigors and hazards of events like the Dirty Kanza 200 and Lost and Found, they often feature puncture protection belts and casing liners.
 While these layers compromise a tire’s suppleness, on rocky courses, that puncture protection might keep you rolling to the finish instead of looking for the pits or your car.

 No, we’re not advising you to ride a gravel tire in a cyclocross race because gravel is trendy.

 But perhaps you may have noticed the wider-is-better trend with tires in both the road and mountain bike scenes.
 Over the years, the common size for road tires has grown from 20mm to 23mm, and then more recently ballooned out to 25mm and now 28mm.
 If our math is right, that’s a 40% increase in tire width with an even bigger increase in tire volume.

 On the mountain side, we’ve grown from 1.9″ tires to 2.4″ (25 percent increase in width) and beyond.